Arthritis could soon be relieved by chemicals found in mushrooms, according to German and Vietnamese scientists.

-Arthritis is a common chronic health problem, with rheumatoid arthritis affecting 1 in 50 people in the UK and gouty arthritis affecting 1 in 200.
-Drugs currently on the market can cause infrequent, but severe side effects.
+Rheumatoid arthritis affects around one in 50 people in the UK, with gouty arthritis affecting one in 200.
+Drugs currently on the market can cause infrequent but severe side effects.

-Enzymatic processes control the inflammation of joints and tissues in arthritis.
-The researchers claim the compounds they have identified can block the enzymes that cause joints to become inflamed.
+The inflammation of joints and tissues in these common diseases are controlled by enzymes in the body.
+The researchers claim the compounds they have identified can block the action of the specific enzymes which cause the inflammation.

-Hertweck and colleagues say the compounds they extracted from mushrooms show COX-2 and XO enzyme blocking activity similar to that of the leading drugs currently on the market.
+Hertweck said: "The compounds extracted from the mushrooms show similar enzyme blocking activity to the leading drugs on the market."